GuyRayOv/Spotify/README.md

 1. **Clone** this repository to your local machine.
 2. Open `{REPOSITORY_PATH}/src/config.json` and define `PROJECT_PATH` to match your local copy.
-3. For ecexution of the full pipline define "chain_notebooks" : "1" in `{REPOSITORY_PATH}/src/config.json`.
-Or "chain_notebooks" : "0" of a run of a sinlge notebook.
+3. For ecexution of the full pipline define '"chain_notebooks" : "1"' in `{REPOSITORY_PATH}/src/config.json`.
+Or '"chain_notebooks" : "0"' for a run of a sinlge notebook.
 4. Open the last notebook: `{REPOSITORY_PATH}/notebooks/5_spotify_models.ipynb`
 5. Click **Run All** to execute the full pipeline.

 ---